appalachian007/my-test-backend/READ.md

  5) Use postman to the test function, see the file in repository local.test.postman_collection.json

+## Application Functions

+1) Display all active tasks when application is loaded
+2) Add task
+3) Delete the selected tasks in batch
+4) Close the selected tasks in batch

 ## API Specification

 1)Get all active tasks while task status is active